 The audit can be concluded with different outcomes.

 This detail will be mentioned in the final letter issued by the CRA.
 You have the right to disagree with the result of a tax audit, you can choose to discuss it with the auditor as an attempt to resolve the situation.
 If this attempt does not work for you, you can appeal for a reassessment.
 If you decide to formally object to an assessment made by the CRA, or appeal a CRA decision, it is crucial that you hire a professional.
 Contact Filing taxes for more information to know how we can assist before, during, and after the audit process.
+We provide accounting and bookkeeping services on your needs.

 Even if you believe that you have not done anything wrong, CRA auditors are specially trained to find issues with tax returns.
 The best thing to do is respond and co-operate.
 Taxpayers are sometimes tempted to represent themselves in a CRA audit this could be a costly mistake.
 Not responding would be a bad idea, but the worst would be responding incorrectly.

-Let our professional team at Filing Taxes help you seamlessly get through the CRA audit.
+Let our professional accountants at Filing Taxes help you seamlessly get through the CRA audit.
 We can assist you at any stage of the audit process.
 We can develop an audit strategy, help you in the submission of information required by the CRA, accompany you to audit meetings, ensure a fair audit process and secure a favorable outcome.
 If you decide to object to the audit result or appeal a CRA ruling, we are there to help.
 Trust us to help you through your audit process.
 Don’t confront the CRA alone.

 A variety of potential triggers in tax returns tend to raise questions and attract unwanted attention from CRA.
 Sometimes a taxpayer is randomly selected for an audit.
 But apart from a random tax audit, there are a variety of triggers because of which you can be targeted for a tax audit.
 Some of them may include: